 - Support project management in securing continuation of project funding, as needed.

 - Gather and prepare documentation for proposals and/or contract extensions, as needed.

-- Bachelor’s degree or at least two years of equivalent experience in a professional office setting.
+- Associate’s degree or at least two years of equivalent experience in a professional office setting.

 - Experience in event planning, coordination, and logistical support.

 - Excellent problem solving, organizational, critical thinking, and interpersonal skills.

 - Resourceful self-starter with a proven ability to perform under tight deadlines.

 - Ability to work virtually with a strong and stable internet connection during the COVID-19 pandemic.

 - Flexibility and a sense of humor.